dataprofessor/streamlit-shap/README.md

     return model
 ```

+The title of the Streamlit app is then displayed:
 ```python
 st.title("`streamlit-shap` for displaying SHAP plots in a Streamlit app")
 ```

+The XGBoost model is then built by using the `load_model` function that was just implemented above.
+Finally,
 ```python
 # train XGBoost model
 X,y = load_data()